nosas/blog/toonvision/multiclassification/article.md

 ---
 ## The ToonVision dataset

+There doesn't exist a dataset for ToonVision, so I've been creating one from scratch.
+It's a laborious task involving manully taking screenshots, correctly labeling them, and organizing them.
+At the time of writing, the dataset is incredibly imbalanced.
+Creating these classifiers and pairing them with object detectors will allow us to automate the labeling and organizing task in the future.
+Until then, let's revise our dataset considerations.

 ### Dataset considerations

-We'll tweak the existing dataset considerations to focus on balancing the dataset's Cog entity samples.
+We'll tweak the existing dataset considerations to focus on balancing the dataset's Cog samples.
 The current Cog dataset contains two glaring problems:

-1. The samples do not account for *where* - on *which street* - the Cog is located.
+1. The samples do not account for *where* - on *which street* - the Cog is located
 1. There are no samples of the two highest-ranked Cogs

 To address problem #1, the ToonVision dataset now requires a balanced number of samples from each of the 6 uniquely designed streets: The Brrrgh, Daisy's Garden, Donald's Dreamland, Donald's Dock, Minnie's Melodyland, and ToonTown Central.